tacemonster/traffic-playback/README.md

 To view Capture jobs that have been created, type
 ```
-node Playback.js jobs
+node Playback.js capture-jobs
 ```

-To see the available options and how to start a playback job, type
+To see the available options and how to start a playback session, type
 ```
 node Playback.js playback --help
 ```

+[option.json](https://github.com/tacemonster/traffic-playback/blob/FeatureFreeze/options.json) contains an example of the correct json schema to use with the -c/--config-file and -j/--json flags.